xurxodev/Movies-Android-Kata/README.md

     4. Execute the app and verify that all is right

   * Estra task if you feel with force :)
-    1. Create movies detail screen with mpv pattern
+    1. Create movies detail screen according to mvp pattern
     2. Create navigator for navigate from movies to movie